dmlc/xgboost/doc/tutorials/advanced_custom_obj.rst

 `<https://en.wikipedia.org/wiki/Diagonally_dominant_matrix>`_

-That is: take the absolute value of the expected Hessian, and sum by rows:
+That is: take the absolute value of the expected Hessian for each row of the data, and sum by rows of the ``[k, k]``-shaped Hessian for that row in the data:

 .. code-block:: python